Correct and Optimal: the Regular Expression Inference Challenge: The Regular Expression Inference Challenge

-Expressions in $\RE{\Sigma}$ form tree structures defining the scope of operators; when writing expressions as linear strings, we use parentheses where necessary to clarify scope, thus they don't count towards the RE's cost.
+We call each $c_i$ the \EMPH{cost} of the corresponding regular operators.
+An important special case is the \EMPH{uniform cost} given by setting $c_1 = \cdots = c_8 = 1$.
+Expressions in $\RE{\Sigma}$ form tree structures defining the scope of operators; when writing expressions as linear strings, we use parentheses where necessary to clarify scope, they don't count towards the RE's cost.

 Finally, regular expression inference is a supervised learning problem and has the following structure: